a5221985/tutorials/Microservices/microservices_with_spring_cloud.md

 ### Step 31 - Setting up Zuul API Gateway ###
 1. Three steps:
-	1. Creation of component for Zull API Gateway server
+	1. Creation of component for Zuul API Gateway server
 	2. What it should do when it gets a request
 	3. All requests are configured to pass through the API gateway
 2. New Project: